nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 Version 1.4 ships with the so-called ORC memory management algorithm.
 ORC is the existing ARC algorithm (first shipped in version 1.2) plus a cycle collector.
 The Nim devel branch introduces a new module called `std/isolation`, which allows us to pass `Isolated` data to threads safely and easily - it prevents data races at compile time.
 Another recent addition to the devel branch is `std/channels`, which is designed for ORC.
 It combines `Isolated` data and `channels`, and is efficient and safe to use.

-**Note:** at the time of writing, to compile the below code you need to use a development version of the Nim compiler (from 2021-03-12 or later).
+**Note:** At the time of writing, to compile the below code you need to use a development version of the Nim compiler (from 2021-03-12 or later).
 However, it should also work in Nim 1.6.0 or later.

 ## Background